ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 But Gond felt the divine power surge in response, burning away the imposed fear like sunlight through fog.
 More than that—he sensed the true nature of the men before him.
 Not merchants, not even priests of Kemiss, but something far darker.

-"Gorlatch," he said, the name coming to him with divine certainty.
+"Gorlatch," he said, the name coming to him with divine certainty, along with a clear call to action.

 Both men hissed, their human masks slipping further.
 "The Forbidden God has many servants," Cassius snarled.
 "More than you know.
 We have worked for centuries to build what you seek to destroy."

 "The slave trade," Gond realized.
 "It was never just about profit.
 It was about corruption, about weakening Alanyi's influence."

 "Finally, he understands," Aldwin laughed, a sound like a mail fist dragged across glass.
 "Every chain forged, every auction blessed, every temple that turned from mercy to commerce—all part of the great work.
 The waning of the light, the triumph of profitable darkness."

+"And your companions are helpless to aid you," laughed Cassius.
+"They are frozen by the sending of our Master."
+Cassius' eyes had turned completely black.
+"And even a paladin can't stand against two high priests of Gorlatch!"

 The fear spell pulsed stronger, but Gond drew his sword.
 The silver blade blazed with blue-white light, and suddenly his companions could move again.
 Elena's blade cleared its sheath, Thorek raised his warhammer, and Silviana began weaving protective magic.